RandNLA, Pythons, and the CUR for Your Data Problems

 Professor, Purdue University

 Petros Drineas is a professor and head of the Department of Computer Science at Purdue University.
-His work focuses on randomized numerical linear algebra, which he applies extensively to data science — particularly for the analysis of genomic data.
-He is also a SIAM Fellow.
+His work focuses on randomization in numerical linear algebra (RandNLA), and he has applied RandNLA techniques extensively to data science, particularly the analysis of genomic data.
+He is a SIAM Fellow.

 Michael W. Mahoney